Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact

-Short junctions can be modeled as effective impurities in the infrared (low-energy) limit; under renormalization, they flow toward either the pinch-off (cut) or perfectly transmitting fixed point.
-By contrast, long and adiabatic channels are commonly assumed to exhibit negligible backscattering, so one would not expect pronounced interaction fingerprints if the channel is completely opened.
+Short junctions can be modeled as effective impurities in the infrared (low-energy) limit; under renormalization, they flow toward either the pinch-off (perfect reflection) fixed point or the perfectly transmitting fixed point, as described in Refs.~\cite{kane1992transport,kane1992transmission}.
+In our terminology, these correspond to the closed- and open-channel limits, respectively.
+In such systems, interaction effects originate from the renormalization of a pre-existing scattering potential.
+By contrast, long and adiabatic channels are commonly assumed to exhibit negligible backscattering, so one would not expect pronounced interaction fingerprints if the channel is fully opened.
 Nevertheless, a number of experiments in this latter regime report a striking, nontrivial evolution of the conductance as the channel opens.
 These unexpected plateaus appear at simple fractions of the conductance quantum, even when the channel is clean and adiabatic~\cite{kumar2019zero}.
 Similar fractional plateaus have since been observed in related one-dimensional platforms, including hole quantum wires~\cite{gul2018self} and high-mobility InGaAs heterostructures~\cite{liu2023possible,rodriguez2025nonmagnetic}, indicating that the phenomenon is not limited to a single material system or growth technique.

 To account for these anomalies, a variety of mechanisms have been proposed.
-These include the formation of a quasi-localized state inside, producing a Kondo-like zero-bias peak and scaling behavior~\cite{Cronenwett2002,Meir2002}; interaction-enhanced spin splitting or a spin gap~\cite{Reilly2005,Hudson2021}; and a van-Hove-type density-of-states ridge at the barrier top that amplifies spin fluctuations and unifies the fractional plateaus with the conventional $0.7 \times 2g_0$ shoulder and zero-bias anomaly~\cite{Bauer2013}.
+These include the formation of a quasi-localized state inside the constriction, producing a Kondo-like zero-bias peak and scaling behavior~\cite{Cronenwett2002,Meir2002,rejec_magnetic_2006,iqbal_odd_2013}; interaction-enhanced spin splitting or a spin gap~\cite{Reilly2005,Hudson2021}; and a van-Hove-type density-of-states ridge at the barrier top that amplifies spin fluctuations and unifies the fractional plateaus with the conventional $0.7 \times 2g_0$ shoulder and zero-bias anomaly~\cite{Bauer2013}.